Ckk3/climate-reports/README.md

 # Climate Reports
 ## Description

 Climate Reports is a Python application designed to process climate data and generate PDF reports.
-The application provides functionality to create, manage, and send climate reports via email.
+The application provides functionality to create climate reports and send via email.

 You can see a generated report example [here](<readme_assets/report_2024-01-01 00:00:00_01234567891.pdf>)
 ![alt text](readme_assets/image-1.png)